sptrakesh/sptrakesh.github.io/Writerside/topics/s3-proxy.md

 * `--region` - The *AWS Region* in which the `bucket` exists.
 * `--bucket` - The target *AWS S3 Bucket* from which objects are retrieved.
 * `--port` - The *port* on which the server listens.
 Default `8000`.
-* `--threads` - Number of I/O threads for the server.
+* `--threads` - Number of worker threads for the server.
 Defaults to `std::thread::hardware_concurrency`.
 * `--ttl` - Cache expiry TTL in seconds.
 Default `300`.
 All S3 objects are cached for efficiency.
 * `--cache-dir` - The directory under which cached S3 objects are stored.